vigilion/vigilion-rails/README.md

 The generator will install an initializer which describes Vigilion configuration options.
 You need to replace the default APIKEY with the one you obtained in http://vigilion.com/

-To add a new file to be scanned simple specify the name of the column in your model:
+To add a new file to be scanned simply specify the name of the column in your model:

 ```ruby
   scan_file :attachment